PojavLauncherTeam/PojavLauncher/README.md

 - [Credits & Third party components and it's licenses](#credits--third-party-components-and-its-licenses)

-## Mainly features on v3
-- Launch Minecraft 1.6 to latest 1.17 snapshot.
-- Launch Forge up to 1.13.2.
-To install Forge 1.12.2 and below, simply put to mod install launcher.
-For Forge 1.13.2, use custom arguments.
-- Launch Fabric any versions.
-[How to install Fabric](https://github.com/PojavLauncherTeam/PojavLauncher/wiki/Install-Fabric).
+## Introduction
+PojavLauncher is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
+This launcher can launch a variety large of Minecraft versions (from 1.6 to latest 1.17 snapshot, even Combat Test versions).
+Modding via Forge and Fabric is also supported,  but Forge is currently limited to 1.13.2 and below.

 ## Building
 - Because languages are auto added by Crowdin, so need to run language list generator before build.
 In this directory, run: